• Skip to main content

 • 1 cup corn

-• 1 pound cooked shrimp or raw shrimp that have been peeled and cleaned
+• 1 pound shrimp or raw shrimp that have been peeled and cleaned

 • Salt and pepper to taste